Results from a survey by the Government of Kazakhstan show that saiga antelope populations have bounced back, now at nearly a million animals.

 There is still much work to be done on increasing and improving the protected area coverage in our target regions and we are hoping to see new protected areas and corridors established in both the Ural and the Ustyurt saiga populations in the near future.
 Currently neither one of these two important areas have any formal protection for key sites.
 It is hoped that the new PAs will add many hundreds of thousands of hectares to the formally designated areas in Kazakhstan that the Altyn Dala Conservation Initiative have been involved in creating.

-FZS set up, and provides ongoing support, to three ranger groups patrolling in the area of the Betpak Dala saiga population (the country’s central and largest population) and one ranger group to do the same in the Ustyurt population.
+FZS set up, and provides ongoing support, to three ranger groups patrolling in the 340,000 hectares EcoPark area within the Betpak Dala saiga population (the country’s central and largest population).
+There is also a mobile wildlife monitoring and public awareness team in the Ustyurt population.
 These teams are composed of local and regional wildlife experts.
 They patrol the huge areas of steppe and semi-desert used by the saigas.

 SMART (Spatial Monitoring and Reporting Tool) technology is standard use as an anti-poaching tool and a way to monitor the condition of habitats and a diverse range of species.
 We provide the ranger teams with specialist equipment and training, such as emergency first aid and conflict mitigation, dash-cams, GPS devices, binoculars, uniforms and vehicles.
 We also extend support to state rangers of key protected areas through the provision of training and equipment aiming to facilitate a seamless system of protection for these landscapes across the patchwork of land management types.